 I wrote a paper about viral temperature sensitivity and seasonality recently, where I labelled this mechanism “M4” [ref.1].

 Now there are several other explanations of seasonality that are popular with scientists (categorized as M1, M2 and M3 in my paper), but it’s generally acknowledged in the scientific literature that none of them can do a good job of explaining the behavior of viruses.
 For example, some scientists have suggested that we tend to stay indoors and crowd together more in winter than in summer, which increases transmission (M1).
 Others point out that some virus particles suspended in air can survive longer in cold, dry, wintery conditions (M2).
 A third explanation is based on the idea that our immune defenses are somehow weaker in winter (which, studies of vaccination have shown, in general they’re not!
 M3).
 However, there is one very fundamental objection that rules out all these mechanisms as the principal drivers of seasonality: although the same or very similar viruses cause infections all over the world, viral respiratory diseases are more common in the tropics year-round than in the summer in temperate zones.
-(For examples, see the Figures on the right-hand Sidebar, or below if you are looking at this on mobile phone.)
+(For examples, click on the Figures on the right-hand Sidebar, or below if you are looking at this on mobile phone.)
 This is hard to explain!
 Whichever of these alternative explanations (M1 – M3) you focus on, the parameters are more extreme in the tropics than in temperate summers.
 There may be less sunshine, less moisture in the air, and we may stay indoors more in the winter than in the summer (in temperate regions), but isn’t there even more sunshine, more moisture in the air, and don’t people – at least poor people – stay outdoors even more in the tropics than in the summer where I live?

 The strange global distribution and seasonality of influenza and other viral respiratory illnesses, shown schematically.
 Time is indicated across the figure, while latitude is indicated from top to bottom.
 Levels of respiratory illness are indicated by brown shading, with dark brown showing the highest rates of infection.
 The yellow curve shows the path of vertical solar radiation.
 The strange distribution of respiratory illness is shown, with more illness in the tropics throughout the year than in temperate regions during the summer months.
 In particular, we need to explain why viruses that have travelled in the direction indicated by the pale blue arrow do not thrive in temperate regions during the summer months.

 There are other problems with M1 – M3 as explanations of seasonality.
 Epidemics often arrive throughout wide geographical areas in an extraordinarily well-synchronized way.
-Johannes van Loghem, a Dutch professor of Hygiene, was one of the first to observe this in the 1920s [ref.2, and see the first Figure on the right-hand Sidebar – below on a mobile phone].
+Johannes van Loghem, a Dutch professor of Hygiene, was one of the first to observe this in the 1920s [ref.2, and click on the first Figure on the right-hand Sidebar – below on a mobile phone].
 He found that – roughly one week after ambient temperature dropped – cold epidemics arrived almost simultaneously throughout the whole of the Netherlands.
 There was no evidence of waves of infection moving around the country, which would be predicted by mechanisms M1 – M3.
 Edgar Hope-Simpson saw something very similar when he compared influenza in Prague (Czechoslovakia) with the same illness in his medical practice in Cirencester, UK, where he carefully identified the flu strains involved (see the second Figure on the right-hand Sidebar or below).
 Spikes of influenza appeared almost simultaneously in the two locations, in spite of antigenic shifts from Hong Kong to English flu in 1972, and from influenza A to influenza B in 1973 [ref.
 3].
 Again, there were no signs of waves of infection that moved across Europe.

 The last explanation (M3), the suggestion that our immune systems are weaker in winter than summer, is also incompatible with the experiments that caused so much of the trouble in the first place.
-As I mentioned before, in the 1950s and 60s hundreds of volunteers were first kept in quarantine, then inoculated with a recycled “pedigree” virus (which was passed from volunteers to subsequent batches of volunteers in later experiments).
+As I mentioned before, in the 1950s and 60s hundreds of volunteers were first kept in quarantine, then inoculated with an (unidentified) recycled “pedigree” virus (which was passed from volunteers to subsequent batches of volunteers in later experiments).
 Some individuals were then chilled, while others stayed warm.
 No significant difference between the two groups in the number of colds was seen, and the researchers concluded that chilling did not bring on colds.
 This was repeated over many years and in different laboratories.
 Now, if our immune systems are weaker after chilling, why didn’t these experiments give increased infection rates after chilling?